 Lastly, regarding conditional independence (CI) testing, the differences between the graphs generated by Gaussian CI and RCoT underscore the methodological sensitivities in detecting causal relationships.
 Gaussian CI produced denser graphs, which is somewhat counterintuitive, as the Gaussian CI’s strict linearity assumption would typically result in fewer detected relationships, not more.
 A possible explanation for this discrepancy is that Gaussian CI’s reliance on partial correlations may overestimate relationships when specific non-linear dependencies exist in the data.
 In contrast, RCoT, free from such assumptions, may better capture these patterns under such conditions.
 However, while RCoT is technically non-parametric, its performance can still be influenced by the distributional characteristics of the data.
 Specifically, the RBF kernel, optimized for continuous data with smooth transitions, may struggle to capture relationships in datasets with discrete or mixed distributions.
 In such cases, the distances between discrete points may fail to convey meaningful similarity information.
 As a result, RCoT might miss certain dependencies, particularly when variables in the dataset lack smooth continuity.
 Future research could address these issues by exploring a broader range of CI testing approaches.
 One traditional approach to handle this is discretizing variables and use G2 test, which may better capture dependencies in non-continuous datasets (Dojer, 2016; Neapolitan et al., 2004).
 A more promising direction, however, lies in the development of hybrid kernels tailored for mixed datasets, effectively integrating both continuous and discrete variables into RCoT-like methods.
 By systematically employing and comparing a wider variety of CI testing techniques, researchers could gain more robust insights and mitigate the limitations inherent in specific approaches.
 This broader exploration holds the potential to enhance the reliability of findings, particularly in datasets with complex and heterogeneous structures.

 Despite its limitations, this study marks a meaningful step toward understanding the mechanisms linking precariousness factors and depression.
 By applying causal discovery methods, it moves beyond traditional association-based analyses, providing insights that can inform more precise and targeted interventions.
-While the resulting graphs are preliminary and contain unresolved ambiguities, they offer a valuable starting point for leveraging causal discovery tools to investigate the causal interplay between depression and precariousness factors.
+While the resulting graphs are preliminary and contain unresolved ambiguities, they offer a valuable starting point for leveraging causal discovery tools to investigate the causal interplay between precariousness factors and depression.
 A promising next step would involve integrating these causal structures into computational models, such as the symptom dynamic model proposed by our comp-model paper.
 By simulating intervention effects, such models could provide more realistic insights into how targeted actions might influence symptom networks and precariousness factors over time.
 For example, interventions focused on improving sleep hygiene or alleviating guilt could be evaluated for their cascading effects on employment and social relationships, offering actionable guidance for designing population-level mental health strategies.
 As one of the early applications of causal discovery tools to the complex dynamics of depression and precariousness factors, this study lays a foundation for future research.
 We hope it inspires further refinement of these methods and ultimately contribute to more effective solutions for alleviating depression and improving societal well-being.

 5. References